 “Truly digitally-able organisations empower their people.
 Creating a collaborative workforce rather than siloed activity.”

 If you are going to invest in the roadmap, commit to investing in up-skilling your people to be able to influence, persuade and inspire.
 That, aligned with the objectives of your roadmap, will have a much greater chance of success than if the roadmap and it’s attendant plan are deployed in isolation.

-As Cat highlighted in her recent blog - digital is changing behaviours and expectations of all your stakeholders (audiences and staff members, partners and directors), meaning we need to look at the culture of our businesses and how we embrace this change for the positive.
+As we highlighted in one of our older blogs - digital is changing behaviours and expectations of all your stakeholders (audiences and staff members, partners and directors), meaning we need to look at the culture of our businesses and how we embrace this change for the positive.
 If we fail to do so, we will fail to drive true digital success.